WildApeDev/WildApeDev/README.md

-### Software Engineer by day 🔥; explorative programmer by early morning 🌄.
+### Hallo!
+Fijne dag.

 <BR>

-> I asked a wise man, “tell me sir, in which field could I make a great career?”
-He said with a smile, “be a good human being.
-There are a lot of opportunities in this area and very little competition.” ~anon
+> I asked a wise man, “tell me sir, in which field could I make a great career?” <BR> He said with a smile, “be a good human being.
+There are a lot of opportunities in this area and very little competition.” <BR> ~anon

 #
   🤙